You are here

 Through our work in Fostering Change and Fresh Voices, Vancouver Foundation has learned that our fastest growing youth populations – Indigenous, immigrant, and refugee youth – face disproportionate barriers to influencing change within our social, civic and public systems.
 They have far fewer opportunities to access the kind of support that would allow them to advocate for public policy change, participate in civic engagement activities, and/or become leaders in the non-profit sector.

-The LEVEL initiative consists of three strategies.
+The LEVEL initiative consists of three strategic pillars:

 - Projects that take place primarily outside of BC